Many mothers find a real time saver in breastfeeding twins at the same

 sterilizing bottles can become even more time consuming than

 breastfeeding....Not to mention expensive!

 Another thing to consider is keeping a feeding log.
 This usually starts at the hospital and can then be continued at home.
 It’s an easy way of keeping tract of who was fed, at what time, and how much....A great help when you are tired, feeling stressed, and can't remember when you last had a bath, let alone who was fed!

 Nursing your twins may well be the first time you truly see their individuality starting to bud.
 For example, one twin may suckle down their meals very quickly while the other takes a slower pace.
 Or, one needs to be burped right away while the other goes right to sleep, etc. So keep this in mind when finding the right routine.

-talk a bit about breast pumps.
+talk a bit about breast pumps since it's common for nursing moms to use one.
 You should definitely look into

 purchasing or renting